Luxor Temple1412 Votes Currently Closed

 Yet another temple dedicated to the Gods Amun, Mut and Khonsu, the Luxor Temple was especially built to celebrate the Opet Festival, which is where all three Gods come together in a reunion.
 Two pharaohs of the land are said to have contributed the most to the temple’s architecture are Amenhotep III and Ramses II; the collection of the latter’s statues stands testimony to his contribution.
 In the olden times, there used to a 3km line of Sphinxes that used to run from the Luxor Temple, all the way to the Karnak Temple.
 If you get a chance, catch the sound and light show held at the Temple after hours!

-Luxor Temple Information
+Luxor Temple Travel Tips

 - avoid bringing your tripod as you might be asked to pay extra fee for it